che-dockerfiles/che-sidecar-kubernetes-tooling/README.md

 # Contributing

-Contributing section is cover in [CONTRIBUTING.md](CONTRIBUTING.md)
+Contributing section is covered in [CONTRIBUTING.md](CONTRIBUTING.md)